barchart/events-client-js/README_API.md

 __Response__

-A JSON document will be returned, which contains the following important properties:
+A JSON document will be returned which contains the following important properties:

 * source - string - The unique identifier of export job.
 * status - string - One of the following: { RUNNING, COMPLETED, TIMEOUT, FAILED }.